-The HPA axis is supposed to allocate resources and influence the production of your stress hormones (amongst others) to give you the best chance of survival in the short term (i.e. your fight or flight response).
+The HPA axis is supposed to allocate resources and influence the production of your stress hormones (amongst others).
+This gives you the best chance of survival in the short term (i.e. your fight or flight response).
 However, this comes at the expense of long term needs.
 This is fine provided the short term need doesn’t persist.
-And therein lies the problem because that constant or frequent stress results in depletion of your metabolic reserve, a loss of resilience and dysregulation of the system.
+And therein lies the problem.
+Constant or frequent stress results in depletion of your metabolic reserve, a loss of resilience and dysregulation of the system.

-What are the long term repercussions of not addressing HPA axis dysregulation?
+What are the long term effects of not addressing HPA axis dysregulation?

-As the adrenal glands play a major role in a number of body systems, the impact of leaving this dysregulation unaddressed may increase your risk of:
+The adrenal glands play a major role in a number of body systems.
+The impact of leaving this dysregulation unaddressed may increase your risk of:

 - Cardiovascular disease